Niccolò III d'Este: Marriages and children

 Niccolò had children with at least eleven different women.

-He married first Gigliola da Carrara, daughter of Francesco II da Carrara, lord of Padua in June 1397.
+Niccolo married first Gigliola da Carrara, daughter of Francesco II da Carrara, lord of Padua in June 1397.
 She died of the plague in 1416.
 They had no known children.

-He married secondly Parisina Malatesta, daughter of Andrea Malatesta.
+Niccolo married secondly Parisina Malatesta, daughter of Andrea Malatesta.
 He had her executed on 21 May 1425 for allegedly having an affair with his illegitimate son Ugo d'Este.
-They had three children:
+They had: